-By the 1970s, Kris Kristofferson was one of the biggest names in Nashville and country music in general.
+By the early 1970s, Kris Kristofferson was one of the biggest names in Nashville and country music in general.
 Like Johnny Cash, Willie Nelson, Merle Haggard, and other country singers, the "Me and Bobby McGee" singer-songwriter was known for his rough ways and party lifestyle.
 But it was this classic country gospel song that would become the biggest hit of his career.
 "Why Me Lord" or "Why Me," as it's sometimes called, was written by Kristofferson during a low period in his life, after he attended a religious service conducted by the Rev. Jimmie Rogers Snow.

 It was Gatlin's song and the church service Kristofferson attended that inspired him to write the song.
 As Kristofferson explained that the pastor asked, "Is anybody feeling lost?"
 "Up goes my hand," Kristofferson said.
 The pastor followed up by asking if Kristofferson was ready to accept Christ into his life.
 "I'm kneeling there," Kristofferson continued, "and I carry a big load of guilt around...and I was just out of control, crying.
 It was a release.
 It really shook me up."
 Kristofferson called the whole thing a profound religious experience.

 "Why Me Lord" was such a beloved hit that dozens of country singers have covered it.
 Absolute legends.
 Just look at this list: Connie Smith, Merle Haggard, Willie Nelson, George Jones, David Allan Coe, Johnny Cash, Conway Twitty, and Elvis Presley.